Attorney: Coroner had no authority to set bail for babysitter in child death case

 The attorney for a baby sitter charged in a North Charleston toddler’s death says Charleston County Coroner Rae Wooten had no business setting bail for his client and the courts must intervene to give Alicia Stepp a shot at getting out of jail.

-David Aylor, Stepp’s attorney, argued Wooten lacked authority to set Stepp’s bail at $100,000 after her Oct.
-5 arrest in the death of Ginny Rose Hughes, 2.
-Stepp has been jailed since.
+David Aylor, Stepp’s attorney,argues that Wooten had no authority to set Stepp’s bail at $100,000 after her Oct.
+5 arrest in the death of 2-year-old Ginny Rose Hughes.
+Stepp has been jailed ever since.

 “When you are following any kind of legal process, you don’t step above your authority,” he said.
 “And in this situation, I think (Wooten) clearly did.”

 Wooten has cited laws that allow her to conduct the fact-finding mission without reading witnesses their rights.
-Much of the proceedings wouldn’t be admissible in a criminal trial, but the evidence clearly showed that Ginny died at the hands of another, she has said.
+Much of the proceedings, she acknowledged, wouldn’t be admissible in a criminal trial, but the evidence clearly showed that Ginny died at the hands of another, she has said.

 Reach Glenn Smith at 937-5556 or Twitter.com/glennsmith5.